grrrr/py/readme.txt

 - CHG: _isthreaded is now a data member instead of a method
 - FIX: more safety for calls where association python-pd has already been removed
 - ADD: __str__ method for pyext, to enable print self calls
-- CHG: enable symbol binding for all callables (not only functions and methods)
+- ADD: enable symbol binding for all callables (not only functions and methods)

 0.2.0:
 - ADD: handling of Python threads